Bool76/bools-wiki/docs/c-sharp/model-view-controller/view-model/create-list/README.md

 ### View Model File

-**Purpose** - The View-Model file compiles the information from difference sources so that it can be called on
+**Purpose** - The ViewModel file compiles the information from difference sources so that it can be called on

 ```
+// AnimalZooViewData.cs

 using TurorialViewModels.Models;

 public class AnimalZooViewData {